-Mary Fuentes (mentor: Pawel Mazur, PhD) has been selected as one of the recipients of the 2018-2019 Sylvan Rodriguez Foundation Scholarship honoring George M. Stancel, Ph.D. which is awarded to GSBS pre-candidacy students who demonstrate the potential to be both outstanding cancer researchers and contributors to public awareness about cancer research.
+Mary Fuentes (mentor: Pawel Mazur, PhD) (1) Selected by the Student Scholarship Committee and the GSBS Deans as one of the recipients of this year's American Legion Auxiliary Fellowship in Cancer Research.
+(2) Selected as one of the recipients of the 2018-2019 Sylvan Rodriguez Foundation Scholarship honoring George M. Stancel, Ph.D. which is awarded to GSBS pre-candidacy students who demonstrate the potential to be both outstanding cancer researchers and contributors to public awareness about cancer research.

 Shelley Herbrich (mentor: Marina Konopleva, MD, PhD).
 (1) Recipient of the 2018-2019 Schissler Foundation Fellowship.
 (2) Selected by the Student Scholarship Committee and the GSBS Deans as the recipient of the 2018-2019 Cancer Answers/Sylvan Rodriguez Scholarship.
 This $5,000 Scholarship is awarded to a GSBS doctoral candidate who is doing promising cancer research and has also made significant contributions to community service and/or the promotion of science education.

 Carolina Garcia-Garcia (mentor: Cullen Taniguchi, MD, PhD).
 (1) Recipient of 2017-2018 Sylvan Rodriguez Foundation Scholarship honoring George M. Stancel, Ph.D.
 (2) Selected by the GSBS Student Scholarship Committee and the GSBS Deans as the recipient of the 2018-2019 Ellen Taylor Goldin Legacy Scholarship.
 This $5,000 Scholarship is intended to recognize exceptional graduate students with interests related to radiation sciences.